 You are responsible for the timely application of the facility/facilities, handing in the expert statement(s), and the advice of the student counsellor.
 If the application is not done in time, it cannot be guaranteed that the facilities will be arranged for before the examination period.
 Please keep the following deadlines in mind:

 You will receive notification from the coordinator examination facilities a week before the start of the examination period at the latest.
-Should you not receive such mail, please contact fbstudenten-rechten rug.nl;
+Should you not receive such mail, please contact email@example.com.

 Organising examination facilities is very labour intensive.
-Should you therefore decide to not participate in an examination you registered for, you need to inform the department responsible for the course or the Student Administration and Student Affairs Office.
+Should you therefore decide to not participate in an examination you registered for, you need to inform the secretariat of the department responsible for the course or the department dealing with the facilities, as specified in the approval letter.
 Not informing the organisation might mean that the facilities cannot be offered to you any more in the future or that the costs incurred will be invoiced to you.